-This country-specific Q&A provides an overview to Patent Litigation laws and regulations that may occur in China.
+This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in China.

 What is the forum for the conduct of patent litigation?

 The patentee can enforce a patent before the Beijing Intellectual Property Court, Shanghai Intellectual Property Court, Guangzhou Intellectual Property Court or one of the 20 Intellectual Property tribunals which are located in Nanjing, Suzhou, Wuhan, Chengdu, Hangzhou, Ningbo, Hefei, Fuzhou, Jinan, Qingdao, Shenzhen, Tianjin, Zhengzhou, Changsha, Xi’an, Nanchang, Lanzhou, Changchun, Wulumuqi, Haikou.
 Generally, the patentee would consider the capability of judges, difficulty in gathering evidence, and trial period, etc. to choose the court or tribunal.